Compostable plastics are the next generation of plastics- they come from renewable materials and break down through composting.

 Do compostable plastics biodegrade on their own?

 Compostable plastics will not fully break down on their own, as litter, or in marine environments.
-They need to be composted at commercial composting facilities that compost material for a longer period of time, since it may take up to 180 days for compostable plastics to break down.
+They need to be composted at commercial composting facilities that have the equipment to grind up and compost material for a longer period of time, since it may take up to 180 days for compostable plastics to break down.
 There are over 85 facilities in the United States that openly accept compostable plastics, and more that accept it on a case-by-case basis.

 What’s the best plastic for food service settings?